 - Processing is necessary to protect the vital interest of the data subject or, if the data subject is incapable of giving consent, the vital interests of another person;

 - Processing is necessary for the establishment, exercise or defence of legal claims, or whenever court are acting in their judicial capacity; and

-Personal data is from time to time shared amongst the Association and third parties who require to process personal data that the Association process as well.
-Both the Association and the third party will be processing that data in their individual capacities as data controllers.
+Personal Data is from time to time shared amongst the Association and third parties who require to process the same Personal Data as the Association.
+Whilst the Association and third parties may jointly determine the purposes and means of processing, both the Association and the third party will be processing that data in their individual capacities as data controllers.

 If a data processor wishes to sub-contact their processing, prior written consent of the Association must be obtained.
 Upon a sub-contracting of processing, the data processor will be liable in full for the data protection breaches of their sub-contractors.